 Flea, Tick & Internal Parasite Treatment

 The problem with natural flea and tick treatments is that they must be done every day during the heavy tick seasons and during flea infestations.
 But they are completely harmless to your dog, and far less expensive.
 The same goes for internal parasites.

-We recommend Food Grade Diatomaceous Earth.
-This is a white powder made up up microscopic fossils.
+You can also use Food Grade Diatomaceous Earth.
+This is a white powder made up of microscopic fossils.
 They have sharp edges (though so small the powder is very soft and smooth), which scrub the exoskeletons of the parasites, which causes them to die of dehydration.

 IF YOUR DOG HAS FLEAS, HE PROBABLY HAS TAPEWORM!
 Tapeworms most commonly come from dogs chewing and ingesting the fleas.
 The fleas carry tapeworm.
 It can also be gotten from eating the guts of dead animals, though that isless common.
 Tapeworm shows itself as flat, white segments

 about a half inch long, moving in the stool (looks like rice).